-After downloading the process chart and data, my boss and two crew members moved to their own pods and started connecting to the lunar avatar machine (UC2-1, UC2-3).
-I pour the remaining lemon tea into the exhaust duct and slide into my pod.
+After downloading the process chart and data, my boss and two crew members move to their own pods and start connecting to the lunar avatar machine (UC2-1, UC2-3).
+I pour the remaining lemon tea down the exhaust duct and slide into my pod.